% Mathpartir --- Math Paragraph for Typesetting Inference Rules

 \noindent

-Note that lines are aligned independently in the premisse and the
+Note that lines are aligned independently in the premise and the

 conclusion, which are both themselves centered.
 In particular,

-left alignment will not affect a single-line premisse or conclusion.
+left alignment will not affect a single-line premise or conclusion.

 \subsection {Customizing rules}